Are Guitar Tuning Apps Accurate?

 Accuracy is really important when dealing with any kind of tuner.
 Without proper tuning, a guitar just won’t sound good.
 Are guitar tuning apps accurate?
 They can be very accurate if they are used in the right conditions.

-When making use of guitar tuner apps, always pay attention to where you are and how loud your environment is.
+When making use of guitar tuner apps, always pay attention to where you are and how loud the atmosphere.
 Using it in a quiet room will provide better results.
 Most apps can handle very low levels of sound.
 But if there is noise nearby, it might be difficult for them to find the correct pitch.

 Are guitar tuning apps accurate